CJ10021/Tian-Group/readme.txt

 This is our group project, Carl and Gurp

+to Carl and Gurp: please consider more about style and change the font